aherbert/gdsc-smlm/docs/analysis_plugins.rst

 All the clustering algorithms (except ``Pairwise``) are multi-threaded for at least part of the algorithm.
 The number of threads to use is the ``ImageJ`` default set in ``Edit > Options > Memory & Threads...``.

 The ``Pairwise`` algorithm is not suitable for multi-threaded operation but is the fastest algorithm by an order of magnitude over the others.
 All other algorithms have a similar run-time performance except the ``Pairwise without neighbours`` algorithm which doesn't just search for the closest clusters but also tracks the number of neighbours.
-The algorithm should return the same results as the ``Closest`` algorithm but the analysis of neighbours has run-time implications.
+The algorithm should return the same results as the ``Centroid-linkage`` algorithm but the analysis of neighbours has run-time implications.
 At very low densities this algorithm is faster since all pairs without neighbours can be joined in one step.
 However at most normal and high densities tracking neighbours is costly and the algorithm is approximately 3x slower than the next algorithm.

 .. index:: !
 Dynamic Trace Molecules